glFusion/faq/README.md

 - WYSIWYG (What You See is What You Get) editor for FAQ answers.
 Allows for embedding additional content such as links, videos, images, etc.
 - Full Permission controls by category
 - FAQ auto tag to allow integration into other content areas
+- Multiple layout options to suit your needs

 ### System Requirements